statsig-io/docs/docs/feature-gates/implement/client.md

 </Tabs>

-You must pass a user ID at a minimum to initialize the SDK.
+You must provide a user ID at a minimum to initialize the SDK.
 Statsig also provides built-in user attributes such as email, IP address, user agent, country, locale, and client version that you can also pass as part of a user object to create targeting rules based on any of these dimensions.

 <Tabs
   defaultValue="js"